DarkKronicle/AdvancedChat/README.md

 ## What do all the branches and versioning mean?

-- v2 - *Master branch, all work goes to here.*
+- v3 - *Master branch, all work goes here.*
+- v2 - *Second main version, also bad code*
-- v2-1.15 - *Back port of the main branch.
-For features to be added, it gets added to v2 first.*
+- v2-1.15 - *Back port of the v2 branch*
 - v1 - *First version of AdvancedChat.
 Old and bad code.*

+## How to build?

+Build it like other Fabric mods.
+Run `./gradlew build` to have gradle build the source.
+You'll need to put [suggester-basic/lib/suggester-1.1.2.jar](http://www.softcorporation.com/products/suggester/) in `./lib/suggester-1.1.2.jar` as well as `english.jar` in `./lib/english.jar`

 ## Credits and other